 (It may also be of note that in his Hebrew New Testament, Franz Delitzsch rendered the word as a form of ohel, meaning "tent.")

 As noted earlier, Tallit is already an Aramaic word.
-If Paul was making Tallitot, why would the Peshitta, being an Aramaic dialect, at the very least, not read, "tallit maker"?
+If Paul was making Tallitot, why would the Peshitta, being Syriac and therefore of Aramaic derivationt, at the very least not read, "tallit maker"?
 Rather, it furthers the idea that Paul was one who worked with harsher fabrics (possibly even leather), which has never been a material for tallit-making.

-So piecing the information together, I find it much more logical (and believable) that Paul was indeed a maker of tents.
-But not simply fabric tents, as is commonly assumed.
-As the Syriac word, and even culture, seem to indicate, I believe these would be tents of animal skins.
+So piecing the information together I find it much more logical (and believable) that Paul was indeed a maker of tents.
 Picture a Native American tee-pee, or a Bedouin tent.
-These were common in the Ancient Near East, and throughout the areas of Greece and Rome.
+These were common in the Ancient Near East.
 The tallit is a later invention of Judaism, that did not exist two thousand years ago as it does today, and it certainly did not exist in the time of Moses.
-We must remember that wishful thinking and eisegesis (reading our own opinions into the Bible) do not render good doctrine.
-And support of unfounded claims so vehemently only serves to damage the reputation of Messianic scholarship.
+We must remember that wishful thinking and eisegesis (reading our own opinions into the Bible) do not render good exposition.
+And such vitriolic support of unfounded claims only serves to damage the reputation of Messianic scholarship.

 I pray this study has blessed you.